CoffeeQuotes/flutter_sandbox_one/README.md

-# blue
+# blue (Random Name)

-A new Flutter project.
+A new Flutter project for Practice.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is for learning Flutter application development.

 A few resources to get you started if this is your first Flutter project: